givasile/effector/docs/docs/notebooks/real-examples/06_airfoil_self_noise.md

     --- pdp --------------------------------------------------

-    [effector] global effects reproduce 54.2% of the model's variance; with subregions, 82.5%
+    [effector] global effects   (GAM)  -> 54.2% of the model's variance regional effects (CALM) -> 82.5%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- ale --------------------------------------------------

-    [effector] global effects reproduce 43.0% of the model's variance; with subregions, 67.9%
+    [effector] global effects   (GAM)  -> 43.0% of the model's variance regional effects (CALM) -> 67.9%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 52.6% of the model's variance; with subregions, 84.2%
+    [effector] global effects   (GAM)  -> 52.6% of the model's variance regional effects (CALM) -> 84.2%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()